dbsturgi/ncsu-regional-site/index.md

 contest.
 These labs normally seat 30 to 40 students.
 We'll be putting each teem on a row of desks that normally seats three or four students, so each team should have plenty of space.
-There will be other desktop machines, but only the center machine will be used for the contest.
+There will be other desktop machines, but only one machine will be used for the contest.
 The keybords and mice for the other machines on the row can be moved to the edge of the desk, to provide more space for working.

 These computers will be running the standard contest image for our site.
-The main [mid-atlantic web page](https://sites.radford.edu/~acm/midatl/) has some information about languages and development tools available on this image.
+The main [mid-atlantic web page](https://ma.na.icpc.global) has some information about languages and development tools available on this image.

 ## Network Access